-It's time to move on and end your relationship with your current Mac.
-You had good times together; you'll always have memories of the best moments you shared.
-But there's a better Mac now, it may be faster, have a better display, or be lighter and more portable.
-While break-ups are always tough, it's good to make this one as smooth as possible.
+So it’s time to move on and end your relationship with your Mac.
+You had good times together; you’ll always have memories of the best moments you shared.
+But there’s a better Mac now, it may be faster, have a better display, or be lighter and more portable.
+While break-ups are always tough, it’s a good idea to make this one as smooth as possible.

 Your Mac contains a lot of personal information, and is connected to a number of Apple accounts.
-When you plan to dispose of your Mac — whether you sell it, give it away, or send it for recycling — there are a number of things you should do to make sure your data and your accounts remain secure.
-There are also a few steps you need to take to remove that Mac from Apple's accounts.
+When you plan to dispose of your Mac — whether you sell it, give it away, or send it for recycling — there several things you should do to make sure your data remain secure.
+There are also a few steps you need to take to remove that Mac from Apple’s accounts.

-In this article, I go over the 8 steps you should take before getting rid of a Mac.
+In this article, I discuss the 10 steps you should take before getting rid of a Mac.